 In practice, a company voluntary arrangement takes about seven to 10 weeks from the drafting of the proposal to the approval.

-How McAlister & Co can help
+How McAlister & Co Can Help With The CVA Process

-A CVA is a powerful tool that enables you to rescue and restructure your business to ensure it survives.
 If your business is facing financial difficulty, it’s essential to act quickly.
-Financial difficulty doesn’t always have to mean the end of your business, and by working with licensed insolvency practitioners, you can find the best outcome for your business and hopefully begin to turn things around.
+Financial problems do not always signal the end of your business, and by working with licensed insolvency practitioners, you can explore the most effective route forward and begin turning things around.